Matildadl/Harry-Potter-Quiz/README.md

 * This quiz was created with love by [Matilda Danås-Leek].
 Special thanks to J.K.
 Rowling for bringing the magical world of Harry Potter to life.
 * Thanks to Web Dev Simplified and your great video about how to build a Quiz with JavaScript, that I got my inspiration from.
 Here is the Link : https://www.youtube.com/watch?v=riDzcEQbX6k

+# Thank you:
+* Slack Community, without these guys I would be able to finished this.
+* My Mentor for giving me great tips.
+* J.K Rowling for writing these fantasic books about Harry Potter ( Yes I am a big fan!)
+* My Family.